 According to an article by material chemist, Christopher Hendon, a regular cup of coffee contains 1.2 to 1.5% of total dissolved solids (TDS) from your coffee grounds.
 Espresso contains 8 to 10%.
 There are a ton of ways to extract a little over 1% of coffee.
 Pulling out up to 10% is more difficult.
 As a result, we discuss more coffee makers than espresso machines below.

 If you like lattes or cappuccinos though, you'll want an espresso maker.
-Some come equipped with an integrated milk frother.
+Some come equipped with an integrated steam wand.
 Others do not.
-If you want to buy one separately, we've rounded up our favorite milk frothers in our dedicated review.
+If you want to buy a frother separately, we've rounded up our favorite milk frothers in our dedicated review.
 (Spoiler, the Breville Milk Cafe is top-notch, and the Ninja Easy Frother is an easy-to-use alternative.)

 Before you dive into the list of coffee brewers, ask yourself two questions.
 First, do you need coffee immediately in the morning to swim to the surface of consciousness?
 If so, a programable machine that can have your first cup at the ready is a good bet.
 If you prefer a ritual that rewards patience and precision, consider manual options like a pour-over or French press.
 Be sure to factor clean-up into the overall time.